Can a Grandparent Adopt Their Grandchild?

 Under certain circumstances, grandparents are forced to be solely responsible for child support and love.
 To become permanent caretakers, it is wise to understand the adoption process.
 Although this type of situation may cause problems within the family dynamic, it is essential to think about the welfare of the child involved.
 To receive help, it is wise to consult with an experienced Carmel family law attorney.

-Even though there are times when a grandparent is responsible for support and care of a grandchild, things may be temporary.
+Even though there are times when a grandparent is responsible for the support and care of a grandchild, things may be temporary.
 For example, when a parent is deployed or is incarcerated for a short period of time, a grandparent may step into a parental role.
 In these cases, adoption is unnecessary.

 However, there are instances when a grandparent may need to begin the adoption process.
 For instance, when a parent dies, adoption may be the next step.
 Also, if a parent is threatening a grandchild's safety and well-being, adoption may be a solution.
 A grandparent can petition the court to terminate conventional parental rights.